F1LT3R/chromafi/README.md

-# 💥 Chromafi
+# Chromafi

-> Console syntax highlighting: any function, any object and 176 languages.
+> 💥 Console syntax highlighting: any function, any object and 176 languages.

 ![Figure 00](figure-00.png)

 For years, Javacripts across the web have committed monocrimes against humanity too horrible to mention.
 Today our long stuggle ends.

-* JavaScript objects logged to the console... still look like JavaScript objects.
+* JavaScript objects that are logged to the console... still look like JavaScript objects.
 * Chromafi highlights JavaScript functions.
 * Adjust indentation for tabbed code with Chromafi.
 * User defined color palettes.